 Easily access applications in the cloud or on premises

 AWS Client VPN provides users with secure access to applications both on premises and in AWS.
-This is particularly helpful during a cloud migration when applications move from on premises to the cloud.
-With AWS Client VPN users don’t have to change the way they access their applications during or after the migration.
+This is particularly helpful during a cloud migration when applications move from on-premises locations to the cloud.
+With AWS Client VPN, users don’t have to change the way they access their applications during or after migration.

 AWS Site-to-Site VPN

-AWS Site-to-Site VPN provides two tunnels across multiple Availability Zones to deliver uninterrupted access to cloud resources.
-You can stream primary traffic through the first tunnel and use the second tunnel for redundancy.
-So even if one tunnel goes down, traffic still gets delivered to your Amazon VPC.
+AWS Site-to-Site VPN delivers high availability by using two tunnels across multiple Availability Zones within the AWS global network.
+You can stream primary traffic through the first tunnel and use the second tunnel for redundancy — if one tunnel goes down, traffic continues to flow.

-With AWS Site-to-Site VPN, you can connect to an Amazon VPC in the cloud the same way you connect to your on-premises locations.
+With AWS Site-to-Site VPN, you can connect to an Amazon VPC or AWS Transit Gateway the same way you connect to your on-premises servers.
 AWS Site-to-Site VPN establishes secure and private sessions with IP Security (IPSec) and Transport Layer Security (TLS) tunnels.

-AWS Site-to-Site VPN gives you visibility into local and remote network health, and monitors the reliability and performance of your VPN connections by integrating with Amazon CloudWatch metrics.
-Site-to-Site VPN also integrates with AWS Transit Gateway network manager to provide you with a global view of your on-premises and AWS networks, which includes your SD-WAN, AWS Transit Gateway, and AWS Direct Connect services.
+AWS Site-to-Site VPN gives you visibility into local and remote network health, and monitors the reliability and performance of your VPN connections by integrating with Amazon CloudWatch.
+Site-to-Site VPN also integrates with AWS Transit Gateway network manager to provide a global view of your on-premises and AWS networks, including your SD-WAN, AWS Transit Gateway, and AWS Direct Connect services.

 How it works